ufechner7/Tethers.jl/README.md

 ## Introduction

+A few examples where tether models can be useful:
+- cranes
+- undersea cables
+- mooring lines of floating wind turbines
+- airborne wind energy systems
+- launching of sail planes

+Modelling of tethers and cables is difficult for a number of reasons.
+One of them is the high stiffness of the equation systems that need to be solved.
+I tried to implement these models with Simulink and Modellica and failed.
+It is possible to implement these models with Julia or Python.
+How to do this is explained in this tutorial.
+Tethers that are reeled in and out from a winch are even more challenging to model than constant-length tethers.

 A series of examples, from a simple falling mass towards a tether model, consisting of point masses connected by spring damper elements with the support of reel-out and reel-in and aerodynamic drag attached.

 -- WORK IN PROGRESS --